felangel/bloc/docs/flutterweathertutorial.md

 #### Theme Cubit

-Next, let's create a `ThemeCubit` to manage the theme of our app.
+Let's create a `ThemeCubit` to manage the theme of our app.
 The theme will change based on the current weather conditions.

 ```
 flutter_weather